pcanas/CERN-DAQ-Network-Topology/README.md

 * To provide a more specific visualization tool for the DAQ team, also including the connections between devices.

 Technologies used in the development of the application are:
 * Front-end: HTML, CSS and JS.
-Frameworks include jQuery and jsPlumb
+Frameworks include jQuery, jsPlumb and Panzoom
 * Back-end: Django and Tastypie

 The two main files users should look at to configure the applications are: